The 10 Best Life Expectancy Calculators and Why You Should Use One When Planning Your Retirement

 Your longevity is one of the most significant unknowable factors that determine how much you need for retirement, how much you can spend, how much time you have to do the things you want to do and more.
 Estimating your longevity using one of the best life expectancy calculators can be a good way to improve the accuracy of your retirement financial and lifestyle projections.

 What is the Average Life Expectancy?

-You have probably heard it before — Americans are living longer than any previous generation — a lot longer.
+While life expectancy in the United States has dropped slightly, Americans are living longer than any previous generation — a lot longer.

 The average life expectancy for a 65-year-old American is now 18 more years on average for men.
 And, women can expect to live around 20.6 more years.
 That means that — according to the Social Security Administration — the average 65 year old man will live until 83 and the average woman will live until almost 86.
 But at least half of us will live even longer — a lot longer.